lh3/lh3.github.com/_posts/2020-12-25-evaluating-assembly-quality-with-asmgene.md

 identify misassemblies by aligning contigs to a reference genome.
 However, it is tricky to interpret the results.
 In case of human, there are thousands of structural variations (SVs) between the reference and the sample being assembled.
-Alignment-based evaluation often regards these SVs as misassemblies.
+Alignment-based evaluation often mistakes these SVs as misassemblies.
 For example, [QUAST][quast] identifies >10,000 "misassemblies" in the [T2T
 assembly][chm13-t2t] when compared to GRCh38.
-We can't reliably tell misassemblies from SVs and then overestimate misassemblies.
-The second problem with reference-based alignment is that most alignment differences come from complex regions such as centromeres and subtelomeres.
-It fails evaluate to gene regions we are mostly interested in and on the contrary penalizes an assembly that represents these complex regions better.
+We can't reliably tell misassemblies from SVs which leads to overestimated misassembly rate.
+A second problem with reference-based alignment is that most alignment differences come from complex regions such as centromeres and subtelomeres.
+It fails to evaluate gene regions we are mostly interested in; on the contrary it penalizes an assembly that represents these complex regions better.

 ## How?

-Most assembly problems are caused by repetitive or homologous regions.
+Most assembly problems are caused by repetitive or paralogous regions.
 When an assembler cannot resolve such a region, it either creates an assembly gap or forces through the region with a misassembly.
 To probe these issues, we can align a multi-copy gene to the assembly and see if it remains multi-copy.